atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-textmate-grammar.md

 #### Getting Started

-Grammars depend heavily on regexes, and you should be comfortable with interpreting and writing regexes before continuing.
+TextMate Grammars depend heavily on regexes, and you should be comfortable with interpreting and writing regexes before continuing.
 Note that Atom uses the Oniguruma engine, which is very similar to the PCRE or Perl regex engines.
 Here are some resources to help you out:

 * https://www.regular-expressions.info/tutorial.html provides a comprehensive regex tutorial
 * https://www.rexegg.com/regex-quickstart.html contains a cheat sheet for various regex expressions